What is Growth Architecting and Why Should I Care?

-- Is our pipeline and revenue acquisition on plan?
+- Is our pipeline and revenue acquisition on a plan?

-In subsequent blogs we’ll go more deeply into the required analytics and algorithms to quantifying the answers to these five questions.
-In some case, like the benchmarking questions nos.
-4 and 5, external research and data will also be required for like businesses.
+In subsequent blogs, we’ll go more deeply into the required analytics and algorithms to quantifying the answers to these five questions.
+In some cases, like the benchmarking questions nos.
+4 and 5, external research and data will also be required for similar businesses.

 Launch an integrated planning process across all functions and implementation phases

-- Plan lead requirements by department and set goals via bottom up lead production model
+- Plan lead requirements by the department and set goals via bottom-up lead production model.

 - SDR / sales rep capacity planning